Derek Jacobi: Personal life

+Jacobi is agnostic.
+When he was 21 he told his mother he was gay.
+She said she already knew, and was of the view that it was just a phase he was going through.
+In 2013 HarperCollins published Jacobi's memoir, As Luck Would Have It.

-Civil partnership
+Civil partnership and marriage

 In March 2006, four months after civil partnerships were introduced in the United Kingdom, Jacobi registered his partnership with Richard Clifford, a theatre director, with whom he has been in a relationship since the late 1970s.
-They live in West Hampstead, northwest London.
+They finally married on his 80th birthday.
+The couple live in West Hampstead, northwest London.

 Community

 Along with his Vicious co-star Ian McKellen, he was a Grand Marshal of the 46th New York City Gay Pride March in 2015.

 Interests

 Roman Poslednik, Derek Jacobi, and Jarosław Pijarowski with Jacobi's World United Creator Award for his contribution to uniting and promoting world literature, based on his efforts to introduce William Shakespeare into modern cinema.
 London, 2018.

 Jacobi has been publicly involved in the Shakespeare authorship question.
 He supports the Oxfordian theory of Shakespeare authorship, according to which Edward de Vere, 17th Earl of Oxford wrote the works of Shakespeare.
 Jacobi has given an address to the Shakespeare Authorship Research Centre promoting de Vere as the Shakespeare author and wrote forewords to two books on the subject in 2004 and 2005.

 In 2007, Jacobi and fellow Shakespearean actor and director Mark Rylance initiated a "Declaration of Reasonable Doubt" on the authorship of Shakespeare's work, to encourage new research into the question.
 In 2011, Jacobi accepted a role in the film Anonymous, about the Oxfordian theory, starring Rhys Ifans and Vanessa Redgrave.
 In the film Jacobi narrates the Prologue and Epilogue, set in modern-day New York, while the film proper is set in Elizabethan England.
 Jacobi said that making the film was "a very risky thing to do", stating "the orthodox Stratfordians are going to be apoplectic with rage".